-Francis Russo is a doctoral candidate whose research interests range broadly across the history of early North America.
+Francis Russo is a doctoral candidate who studies early and nineteenth century North America.
 Before entering the doctoral program at Penn, Francis graduated from the dual M.A./M.Sc. program in International and World History at Columbia University and the London School of Economics, and received a B.A. in History and Music from Trinity College, where he was a Presidential Fellow.
+He is currently a dissertation fellow at the American Philosophical Society.

-Francis' research has been supported by the John Carter Brown Library, Massachusetts Historical Society, Library Company of Philadelphia, Economic History Association, among others.
-Last year he was co-coordinator of the Brown Bag works-in-progress series at the McNeil Center for Early American Studies.
+Francis' research has been supported by the McNeil Center for Early American Studies, John Carter Brown Library, Massachusetts Historical Society, Library Company of Philadelphia, University of Michigan Library, Economic History Association, and the History of Economics Society, among others.

 M.Sc., International and World History (with distinction), London School of Economics, 2015